sftpplus/sftpplus-docker/README.rst

 ---------------------

 * Once the image is created, you may start a new Docker container using it.
-  In the following example, we run a container named `sftpplus-trial-instance` using the `sftpplus:3.44.0.trial` image which publishes all its services to the outside world.
+  In the following example we run a container named ``sftpplus-trial-instance`` using the ``sftpplus:3.44.0.trial`` image which publishes all its services to the outside world.
 There are a lot of services and ports open by default::

     docker run --detach --name sftpplus-trial-instance \